-- June July - Attend Summer Workshop for the school following Title I state training in June to update the deputy superintendent, principals, executive director, and administrators on any new guidelines.
+- June July - Attend Summer Workshop for the school following Title I state training in June to update the deputy superintendent, principal, executive director, and administrators on any new guidelines.
 Workshops will include the following topics: budgets, ordering, compliance, parental involvement, schoolwide programs, monitoring, academic achievement, inventory, scheduling, internal controls, ethics, fraud, waste, abuse, and corruption.

-- August September - The DuBois Integrity Academy Finance team will review budgets to ensure that funds are being spent according to the budget and it includes all the necessary components. - August June - Monthly meetings to include additional training as needed. - Inventory all items purchased by Title I. - Federal Programs Manager monitors Homeless program. - ➤ On-going review of school improvement data and plans in conjunction with the Leadership Team. - On-going budgets and purchase orders are reviewed monthly by the FPCO and/ or the Federal Programs Manager and Controller to assist the school in spending funds as planned. - March April - ➤ The Annual Survey of Parent and Family Engagement is sent to parents to gauge the effectiveness of parental involvement activities.
-The Parent and Family Engagement Team compiles data to determine needs for the following year. - On-going - FPCO and/or the Federal Program Managers provide technical assistance and meets regularly with the Deputy Superintendent and Principals.
+- August September - The DuBois Integrity Academy Finance team will review budgets to ensure that funds are being spent according to the budget and it includes all the necessary components. - August June - Monthly meetings to include additional training as needed. - Inventory all items purchased by Title I. - Federal Programs Manager monitors Homeless program. - ➤ On-going review of school improvement data and plans in conjunction with the Leadership Team. - On-going budgets and purchase orders are reviewed monthly by the Federal Programs Manager and Director of Business Affairs to assist schools in spending funds as planned. - March April - ➤ The Annual Survey of Parent and Family Engagement is sent to parents to gauge the effectiveness of parental involvement activities.
+The Parent and Family Engagement Team compiles data to determine needs for the following year. - On-going - The Federal Program Managers provide technical assistance and meets regularly with the deputy superintendent and principal.